At a Glance

 ✨Tip Number 1

 Network with professionals in the biotechnology and life sciences sectors.
-Attend industry conferences, webinars, or local meetups to connect with potential colleagues and mentors who can provide insights into the role and the company culture.
+Attend industry conferences, webinars, and local meetups to connect with potential colleagues and mentors who can provide insights into the role and the company culture.

 ✨Tip Number 2